Moon Names Ex-Party Chief Choo to Reform Prosecution

 Speaking to reporters after her nomination was announced, the 61-year-old heavyweight politician said she will not be buried by her party's political interests.

-"Criminal Justice and prosecutorial reforms have now become the call of the times.
-In addition, the public hopes for legal administration that respects human rights and the public livelihood.
-I think that President Moon Jae-in's proposal is that we meet these public demands and call of the times together."

-She refused to elaborate if she'd work hand-in-glove with Prosecutor-General Yoon Seok-yeol, saying she'd get to that later.
+She refused to elaborate if she'd work hand-in-glove with Prosecutor-General Yoon Seok-

 Choo was chief of her party during the last presidential election, helping propel Moon to the presidency.